 Board Certified in Business Bankruptcy Law by the Texas Board of Legal Specialization

-Edward L. Rothberg is the head of the Hoover Slovacek bankruptcy practice and has been practicing creditor’s rights and bankruptcy law for the past 36 years.
+Edward L. Rothberg is the former head of the Hoover Slovacek bankruptcy practice and has been practicing creditor’s rights and bankruptcy law for the past 36 years.
 Prior to entering private practice, Mr. Rothberg was a trial attorney with the Department of Justice, Tax Division where he represented the IRS in some of the largest bankruptcy cases in Texas including Braniff and Continental.

 In practice, Mr. Rothberg primarily represents debtors and equity holders at every stage of reorganization, both in and out of court, and in Chapter 11 business reorganizations.
 Additionally, Mr. Rothberg specializes in resolving tax problems in bankruptcy and related adversarial matters in which creditor rights are being contested.
 With respect to debtor work, Mr. Rothberg has represented a wide variety of debtors, and has been successful in restructuring debt both inside and outside Chapter 11.
 In 2016, Mr. Rothberg won the Large Turnaround of the Year Award issued by the Chicago Chapter of the Turnaround Management Association for the out of court workout of the CECO Pipeline Company.
 With respect to Chapter 11 cases, Mr. Rothberg has confirmed Chapter 11 plan in over 33 different cases in a wide variety of industries including, oil and gas, healthcare, real estate, construction distribution, manufacturing, retail and business services.